icerpc/icerpc-docs/pages/slice/language-guide/enum-types.md

 The range of these enumerator values is 0 to 2,147,483,647 (int32 max).
 {% /slice1 %}
 {% slice2 %}
-The range of these enumerator values is the range of the underlying types.
+The range of these enumerator values is the range of the underlying type.
 {% /slice2 %}

 The following code example illustrates how you can explicitly assign values for the enumerators in your enumeration